MiltonGreat/Classification/README.md

-# Classification
+# Diabetes Prediction Model

-### Project Summary
+### Overview

-The goal of this project is to build a predictive model to diagnose whether a patient has diabetes based on specific medical measurements.
-The outcome of this project could support healthcare professionals in making more informed decisions and early interventions for patients at risk of diabetes.
+This project aims to build a predictive model to diagnose whether a patient has diabetes based on specific medical measurements.
+The dataset used is the Pima Indians Diabetes Dataset, sourced from the National Institute of Diabetes and Digestive and Kidney Diseases.

+The predictive model leverages various machine learning techniques, including logistic regression with hyperparameter tuning, to achieve optimal performance.
+The implementation includes robust data preprocessing, feature selection, handling imbalanced datasets, and model evaluation.

 ### Problem Statement